JASPMobus/poetry_reader/README.md

 # poetryreader

 poetryreader uses the Poetry Foundation website to find the poems of given authors.
+It can print these poems to the terminal for reading.

 ## Installation